chimera-linux/cports/Packaging.md

   constraints (e.g. `foo<=1.0-r1`) and conflicts (`!foo`).
-You can also specify dependencies on `pkgconf` files (`pc:foo`), executable commands (`cmd:foo`) and shared libraries (`so:libfoo.so.1`, though this is not recommended).
-Keep in mind that "virtual" dependencies like that are not checked, since they might have multiple providers.
+You can also specify dependencies on `pkgconf` files (`pc:foo`), executable commands (`cmd:foo`) and shared libraries (`so:libfoo.so.1`, though this is not recommended), as well as virtual packages (`virtual:foo`).
+Any virtual dependencies need to be explicitly specified using `depends_providers` so they can be checked.
 Also, in a lot of cases dependencies are automatic.
   You should not specify any dependencies that would already be covered by the scanner.
+* `depends_providers` *(dict)* Providers of virtual dependencies to consider.
+  This ensures that when building, at least one provider of a dependency will be available, to ensure the generated package is installable as a dependency by itself.
 * `env` *(dict)* Environment variables to be exported when running commands within the sandbox.
 This is considered last, so it overrides any possible values that may be exported by other means.
 Use sparingly.